X-man34/CS-Course-Challenge/LabGuide/PLAN.md

 ## Reflection
 1. What OOP concepts do you believe were used in this lab?
 List the term and give an example of where it was used.
-There were a two interfaces that were implemented for the post and textbook classes.
+There were two interfaces that were implemented for the post and textbook classes.
 There were overloaded constuctors in the post class.
 There was inheritance in several of the IO classes where I passed in a FileReader into a buffered reader constructor that took a Reader.
 There was encapsulation becuase instance fields are labled private and only accessed in a limited manner through public methods.